AG7GN/images/README-adjust_audio_levels.md

 	- Signal range (db): 60
 	- Tx level attenuator (db): -3

-	The above 3 settings are at the bottom of the Fldigi window.
+	These 3 settings are at the bottom of the Fldigi window.

 	Once you're happy with your audio settings, press __Esc__ to exit alsamixer.